Bilal1435/http-wireshark-analysis/README.md

-Docker:
+# DOCKER:

-Installation: Ensure Docker and Docker Compose are installed on your system.
+1. Installation: Ensure Docker and Docker Compose are installed on your system.
 If not, download and install them from the official Docker website.
-OpenSSL:
+# OpenSSL:

-Installation: Verify that OpenSSL is installed on your system.
+1. Installation: Verify that OpenSSL is installed on your system.
 If not, install it using your system's package manager (e.g., apt, yum, brew).
 Project Structure:

-Create a Project Directory:
+2. Create a Project Directory:

-Set up a new project folder on your local machine.
+3. Set up a new project folder on your local machine.
-Create an Nginx Configuration Directory:
+4. Create an Nginx Configuration Directory:

-Within your project directory, create a folder named nginx-config.
+5. Within your project directory, create a folder named nginx-config.
-Create the Nginx Configuration File:
+6. Create the Nginx Configuration File:

-Inside the nginx-config folder, create a file named default.conf.
-This file will hold the Nginx configuration settings server {
+7. Inside the nginx-config folder, create a file named default.conf.
+This file will hold the Nginx configuration settings

+server {
   # HTTP/1.1 listen on port 80
   listen 80;